 According to the industry experts, small and medium practices will have to start monitoring and focusing on their revenue cycle to identify loopholes and implement changes for improvement.
 From lowering overhead costs and maximizing revenue to improving patient engagement and complying with reforms, cardiologists will be required to handle every aspect of their practice in order to survive.

-Cardiology practices will have to focus on various procedures including coding, billing and follow-ups with insurance companies.
+Cardiology practices will have to focus on various procedures including coding, billing, and follow-ups with insurance companies.
 By avoiding errors in these procedures, cardiology practices can easily increase their earnings.

 Claims submission and follow-ups

 Claim filing procedures are different for different insurers.
-Even the payout mix with documentation and pre-authorization procedures vary.
+Even the payout mix with documentation and pre-authorization procedures varies.
 Therefore, it is important to have a team of billers who are updated with the procedures and guidelines for billing by different insurance companies including, Medicare and Medicaid

 Coding change update